Trisecting a 4-dimensional book into three chapters: Proof of Theorem

 \subsection{Trisection diagram}

 Since the proof above explicitly constructs the trisection surface $\Sigma$ and handle bodies (resp.\ compression bodies in the case of a relative trisection) given in Equation~\eqref{eq:L} by attaching $2$- and $3$-handles to $\Sigma$, the trisection diagram is directly obtained from a Heegaard diagram of the page by recovering the attaching spheres.
 We assume without loss of generality that the Heegaard diagram $(F,\delta,\epsilon)$ of $M$ is given in the following form \begin{itemize} \item each connected component of $\partial_- K$ is represented by a copy of $S^2$ equipped with attaching regions for $1$-handles, and \item additional pairs of attaching regions corresponding to the $1$-handles of $K$.
 The $\e$-curves are required to be parallel to these regions. \end{itemize} First, we replace each attaching region $D_i^\pm$ which has a parallel $\e$-curve with three new attaching regions $D_{i,j}^\pm$ for $j=0,1,2$ (cf.\ Figure~\ref{fig:trisect_algo}).
 This gives a model of the trisection surface $\Sigma$.
-We describe the curves $\alpha, \beta$ and $\gamma$ of the trisection diagram $(\Sigma,\alpha,\beta,\gamma)$.
-Abbreviate $\theta_0=\alpha$, $\theta_1=\beta$ and $\theta_2=\gamma$.
+To describe the curves $\alpha, \beta$ and $\gamma$ of the trisection diagram $(\Sigma,\alpha,\beta,\gamma)$, we abbreviate $\theta_0=\alpha$, $\theta_1=\beta$ and $\theta_2=\gamma$.
 For each $j=0,1,2$ and $i=1,\dots,k$ we have a $\theta_j$-curve inside $D^+_i$ running parallel around the $D^+_{i,{j-1}}$-region, corresponding to $\partial \Delta^1_{i,j}$, where we have used the index $j$ modulo $3$.
 Secondly, we consider the curves corresponding to $\partial \Delta^2_{i,j}$.
 For each $j=0,1$ and $i=1,\dots,k$ we have a $\theta_j$-curve given by arcs of the circle with radius $\frac 12$ inside $D^\pm_i$ connecting $D^\pm_{i,j}$ to $D^\pm_{i,j+1}$.
-For $j=2$ we have $\theta_3$-curve given by the attaching sphere of the $2$-handle $b_i$ of Lemma~\ref{lem:icebreaker}.
+For $j=2$ we have $\theta_2$-curve given by the attaching sphere of the $2$-handle $b_i$ of Lemma~\ref{lem:icebreaker}.
+More precisely after isotopy, we assume that the monodromy is given as a product of elementary handle maps and we obtain a $\theta_2$-curve by concatenating the corresponding curves given in Figure~\ref{fig:buildingblocks} and removing potential intersection points using finger moves as explained in Lemma~\ref{lem:icebreaker}.
 Finally for each $j=0,1,2$ and $\delta$-curve we get a $\theta_j$-curve, which runs parallel to the $\delta$-curve outside $D^\pm_i$ and if the $\delta$-curve passes through $D^\pm_i$ the corresponding $\theta_j$-curve is extended inside $D^\pm_i$ with two arcs to $D^\pm_{i,j}$ which agree under the identification of $D^+_i$ with $D^-_i$ forming a closed curve.
 If $j=2$ there are potential intersection points with other $\theta_j$-curves previously constructed.
 We remove these using finger moves as explained in Lemma~\ref{lem:icebreaker}, see also Figure~\ref{fig:trisect_algo}.
 We remark that the obtained diagram depends on certain choices.
 However, it is not hard to see that all these trisection diagrams are handle slide equivalent, and thus all represent the same trisection.
 This completes the proof of Theorem~\ref{thm:A}(1) and~(3).